emacsmirror/dired-quick-sort/README.md

 ### MELPA

 dired-quick-sort can be installed from the [MELPA][] repository.
 Follow the [instructions](http://melpa.org/#/getting-started) to set up MELPA and then run `package-install RET dired-quick-sort RET` to install.

+### el-get

+dired-quick-sort can be installed via [el-get][].
+Follow the [instructions](https://github.com/dimitri/el-get#installation) to set up el-get and then run `el-get-install RET dired-quick-sort RET` to install.

 ### Manual Installation